 8. Academic & research - start with a base and branch forward

 Quite often, academic research involves graph databases as they’re perfect for mapping relationships and getting a semblance of meaning from data.
 Experiments are repetitive and require a base to reference a zillion tests against.
 Quite often in the research world, time will be spent rebuilding a knowledge graph.
-With version control, specifically time-travel and branching, academics and researchers can save bags of time by traveling back to a specific point and begin new experiments from there.
+With a version control database, specifically time-travel and branching, academics and researchers can save bags of time by traveling back to a specific point and begin new experiments from there.